You don’t have to be a real estate guru or a financial planner to buy a home, but all of that mortgage jargon can be pretty off putting.

 VA loans are backed by the US Department of Veterans Affairs and offer veteran buyers home loan options with no down payments.
 This program is a great way to save on a mortgage loan as a veteran.

-New Jersey: Licensed by the NJ Department of Banking and Insurance NMLS #907795 as a Residential Mortgage Lender.
+NMLS #907795 Licensed Residential Mortgage Lender in NJ (by the NJ Department of Banking and Insurance), CT and FL.
 Equal Housing Opportunity Lender.
 When and if acting as a broker, Get A Rate will not make commitments or fund mortgage loans.
-Some loans available thru third parties.

 Fees and charges may apply.
 An advertised rate is not guaranteed and does not constitute an approval.
 Not all applicants will be approved.
 Minimum credit score requirements apply.